gsuzeda/twrp_cannong/README.md

 # Redmi Note 9T Device Tree

-The Redmi Note 9T 5G (codenamed _"cannong"_) is Mid-end smartphone from Xiaomi.
+The Redmi Note 9 5G (codenamed _"cannon"_) is Mid-end smartphone from Xiaomi.
 It was announced in January 2021.

 ## Specsheet